ElzaCS/AutoMate/README.md

 ### Setup
 1. Fork and clone the repository: `git clone https://github.com/<YOUR-USERNAME>/AutoMate`
 2. Make a file named `application.properties` in `src/main/resources` folder and copy the contents of `application.properties.example`.
 Set the database connection details in `application.properties`, as required
+3. Run `src/main/resources/schema.sql`in your local mysql shell to set up the database: `source <path_to_file>/schema.sql`
-3. Run `src/main/java/com/example/automate/AutoMateApplication.java`.
+4. Run `src/main/java/com/example/automate/AutoMateApplication.java`.
-4. The application will be running at `http://localhost:<port>/`.
+5. The application will be running at `http://localhost:<port>/`.
 Port is currently set to 8090 in `application.yml` file.
 <br />   The routes can be tested with swagger at `http://localhost:<port>/swagger-ui/`.